BMW motorcycle /2 clutch information

 Finally, BMW solved the original problem by venting the transmission.
 Then, some of the oil could come out of the vent hole.
 They fixed this by machining a spiral groove on the speedometer drive gear to “work” the oil back downwards.

 Here you can see an example of the old gear below and the new upper one with the spiral cut.
 Photo by Bernd Kupper, thanks.

 The purpose of the clutch pushrod is to apply pressure to the diaphragm plate.
 This disengages the clutch for shifting.
 The rod must be long enough to do the job.
 As the rod and all other clutch parts wear out, the play must be taken up with the clutch arm adjustment.

-The lower one is the 3 piece Flanders /2 clutch rod.
-I only mention this as I suspect that a few of them are still out there.
+The lower one is the 3-piece Flanders /2 clutch rod.
+I only mention this as I suspect a few are still out there.
 You might find this thing with the ball in the middle to be a bit confusing.
 The Flanders rod has an “O” ring, rather than the felt seal, to stop oil migration along the rod.
 I never saw a problem with the three-piece rod.
 I have seen many that were a bit rusted up, so I know that they weren’t getting accidentally oiled by leakage.
 That is a good finding.